OlesiaNZ/cyclistic_bike_share/README.md

 28. Found that ride_length has values in different lengths of trip duration like 8.5689, 8.3333333, 8.5.
 Make then round with 2 digits after dot.

+29. Check if the months in the 'started_date' and 'ended_date' columns are the same.
+All month are the same.